-We continuously monitored participants’ physiology (heart rate, electrodermal activity, skin temperature) using an early version of the Empatica E4 wristband monitor (by Empatica Inc., Boston, MA).
-However, this early version did not adequately support Bluetooth streaming of data to the cloud.
+We continuously monitored participants’ physiology (heart rate, electrodermal activity, and skin temperature) using an early version of the Empatica E4 (Empatica Inc) wristband monitor.
+However, this early version did not adequately support the Bluetooth streaming of data to the cloud.
 Instead, participants had to manually connect the wristband each night to a tablet we provided to upload their data.
-This and other software bugs made use of the wristband too complicated for many participants.
-Therefore, we discontinued use of the wristband after we collected data from 9 participants.
-Given this small sample size, we did not include the wrist band in our primary analyses.
-We do provide self-reported acceptability ratings for this signal from this small sample in Multimedia Appendix 3 (Figure S1).
+This limitation and other software bugs made the use of the wristband too complicated for many participants.
+Therefore, we discontinued the use of the wristband after we collected data from 9 participants.
+Given the small sample size, we did not include the wrist band data in our primary analyses.
+We provide self-reported acceptability ratings for this signal from this small sample in Multimedia Appendix 3 (Figure S1).

 Measures